luyadev/luya.io/docs/guide/installation/structure.md

 # Structure & Config

-See the tipical folder structure of a LUYA application and read more about the `luya\Config` object in order to configure your application.
+See the tipical folder structure of a LUYA application and read more about the <class name="luya\Config" /> object in order to configure your application.

 ## Application Structure